 Gutter maintenance is an important task if you want to make your gutters last.
 Gutters have an essential role to play.
+And one important thing that you need to know is, what types of gutter guards do you have and its features.
 They preserve the structural integrity of your home by channeling away rainwater.
 But despite their value, we neglect cleaning it regularly until they get clogged with leaves, moss, dead animals, and other debris.

 Blocked gutters no longer drain water the way they should.
 As a result, water pools around your foundation.
 This creates several problems:

 Not every homeowner knows this, but actually, there is a solution that ends almost all gutter problems.
 We introduce to you gutter guards.
 For the first part of this article, we’ll learn what gutter guards are.
 Next, we’ll take a look at different types of gutter guards and their qualities.